Retinal cone dystrophy 3B: Etymology

-This disorder was discovered by Michaelides et al., when they described 10 patients from 7 families across the world, these patients had retinal cone dystrophy, abnormally high rod responses, poor central vision, photophobia, mild nystagmus (in three patients), variable degrees of nearsightedness and astigmatism, progressive loss of visual acuity and color vision, reduced color discrimination, and other ocular symptoms, these families came from the United Kingdom, Somalia, Pakistan, Iran, and the United Arab Emirates.
+This disorder was discovered by Michaelides et al., when they described ten patients from seven families across the world.
+These patients had retinal cone dystrophy, abnormally high rod responses, poor central vision, photophobia, mild nystagmus (in three patients), variable degrees of nearsightedness and astigmatism, progressive loss of visual acuity and color vision, reduced color discrimination, and other ocular symptoms.
+The families came from the United Kingdom, Somalia, Pakistan, Iran, and the United Arab Emirates.